jb00gie/websterbd.com/content/index.md

 					</div>
 				</div>
 				<div class="col-sm-6 col-md-4 col-md-offset-2">
-					<p>Your brand is not just your logo and visual identity, it is your reputation—and it is built over time.
+					<p>Your brand is not just your logo and visual identity, it is your reputation and it is built over time.
 Your brand Promise is what you are consistently and faithfully delivering to your customers.</p>
 				</div>
 				<div class="col-sm-6 col-md-4">
 					<p>This expands the branding concept far beyond the marketing dept into every area of customer service.
 This is on going and far from a one time exercise.</p>